An online rumor has claimed Red Bull causes a "slow death" and has been banned in several countries due to health concerns. Is this real or a hoax?

 The regular consumption of RED BULL triggers off symptoms in the form of a series of irreversible nervous and neuronal diseases – They cite no sources, and we could find nothing to confirm this.

 Energy drinks such as Red Bull and Monster Energy have continued to receive bad publicity.
 Consider:

-- A 2009 UK incident in which a young woman died because heart condition “may have been triggered” by Red Bull, among other health factors.
+- A 2009 UK incident in which a young woman died because a heart condition “may have been triggered” by Red Bull (among other health factors).

 - Canadian health officials reported in 2012 that energy drinks caused 3 deaths and led to serious health problems in 35 others over a 9-year period.

 - A FDA report in 2012 stated that over an 8-year period, Red Bull had been mentioned in 21 reports filed with the agency.
 That doesn’t mean Red Bull was the cause, but merely that it was mentioned.